zopefoundation/zope.app.schema/README.txt

 This package provides a component architecture based vocabulary registry.
-It also contains the deprecated `vocabulary` ZCML directive.